Eclipses, Cosmic Clockwork of the Ancients

 "Timocharis, who observed at Alexandria, records that in year 36 of the first period according to Callippus, on Elaphebolion 15, which is Tybi 5, as the third hour was beginning, the moon overtook Spica with the middle of the part of its rim that points towards the equinoctial rising, and Spica traversed it, cutting off exactly one third of its diameter on the north side."

 Knowledge of the eclipse cycle is evidenced in the House of the Sun at Palenque, dedicated in A.D.
 692. The Palenque ratio is 81 moons to 2,392 days.
 Maya mathematics employed large integers instead of decimal notation.
-The 81 to 2392 ratio expresses a value of 29.530864 days per lunar cycle, 0.00028 days less than the present value.
-The period of 81 moons is the lowest integer ratio of such accuracy.
+The 81 to 2392 ratio expresses a value of 29.530864 days per lunar cycle, 0.00028 days less than the present cosmic period.
 Longer Maya astronomical count intervals accurately equating solar and lunar orbits indicate early astronomical understandings.
 Evidence of lunar dates begin at A.D.
 357 in an inscription from Uaxactun, bearing a Long Count date of 8.16.0.0.0.
-A vase from Uaxactun places the origin of the lunar calendar prior to A.D.
+A vase from Uaxactun places the origin of a lunar calendar prior to A.D.
 42.

 Research Results